anna-rasmussen/MAG-analysis/MAG_processing.md

 ```

-I then concatenate the 2 output files (1 for bacteria and archaea).
+I then concatenate the 2 output files (1 for bacteria and 1 for archaea).
 Then in R, I do some data wrangling like separate the taxonomy columns.

 ```R
 gtdb <- read.csv("gtdb_output.txt", sep = "\t")